 Commissioned by the International Labour Office (ILO)

-Our work will concentrate on gathering in-depth multiple perspectives on maternity protection, including the needs and concerns of employers, workers, providers of maternal health care in the existing health care system and other stakeholders.
-This study can encourage a holistic understanding of gaps in provisions and helpful practices, within the specific regulatory and policy context.
+Our work gathered in-depth multiple perspectives on maternity protection, including the needs and concerns of employers, workers, providers of maternal health care in the existing health care system and other stakeholders.
+This study encourages an understanding of gaps in provisions and helpful practices, within the specific regulatory and policy context.
 The aim is also to encourage dialogue and collaborative and participatory approaches to issues relating to health of mothers and their families as well as the sustainability of businesses.
+The findings show that the formal sector may be stronger on provision of paid maternity leave but the informal businesses were more supportive for creating flexible working practices postnatally, and supporting breastfeeding.